Tymbe-DevOps/flutter-stack-showcase/README.md

 # Flutter Stack Showcase

 # Intro
-This repository contains two apps for managing devices in Applifting.
-The app is divided into
-a) Service app
-b) Client app
+This repository contains showcase of Flutter stack.
+It is used as a base for new projects.

 ### 📚 Libraries
 - [Riverpod](https://riverpod.dev/docs/getting_started) (state management)